codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

     <tr>
       <td>Contents</td>
       <td>Read</td>
-      <td>Pulse retrieves tag information to support semantic versioning.
+      <td>Pulse retrieves tag information to track deployments via semantic versioning tags.
 For this, the Pulse GitHub App requires read permission on the contents of files and directories, as it's the same permission that applies to tags.</td>
     </tr>
     <tr>
       <td>Issues</td>